New Age Philanthropy. Rise of the Geeks and Technology for Giving

 The nonprofit sector in the US is very fragmented.
-GuideStar estimates as of July 2015, more than 1.5 million nonprofits registered with the IRS as tax-exempt, not including 6000 nonprofits not registered with IRS but included in GuideStar database.
-Nevertheless, the nonprofit sector is the third largest workforce in the United States, helped by the emergence of new age philanthropy, social entrepreneurship and innovation.
-The US nonprofit workforce ranks third in size among the 18 major US industries, behind only retail trade and manufacturing.
+GuideStar estimates as of July 2015, more than 1.5 million nonprofits registered with the IRS as tax-exempt, not including 6000 nonprofits not registered with IRS but included in the GuideStar database.
+Nevertheless, the nonprofit sector is the third-largest workforce in the United States, helped by the emergence of new-age Philanthropy.
+An analysis by Bridgespan revealed that very few nonprofits could recuperate their profits when accounting for their direct and indirect costs.
+1 Many nonprofits are becoming more entrepreneurial, diversifying into alternate funding sources.
+Even mainstream nonprofits have become entrepreneurial; Chronicle of Philanthropy publishes a list of top 400 nonprofits in the US ranked on the merit of fundraising.
+The growing importance of self-financing in the social sector shows the blurring edge between nonprofits and social enterprises.

 Inset Pic (Bill and Melinda Gates with Warren Buffet) Pic: givingpledge.org.